humbertoragazzini/splendid-the-pizza-cooking-book/README.md

 ## **Skeleton**

-I start doing draws about this project, and how will present the structure, below you can see each link is a really rudimentary draw of the differet sections
+I start doing drawings about this project, and how will present the structure, below you can see each link is a really rudimentary draw of the differet sections

 _Links of all the individual wireframes:_